codeThatThinks/ianglen.me/misc/cheap-ebay-electronics.md

 layout: page
 title: Cheap eBay Electronics Modules
 permalink: /misc/cheap-ebay-modules/
+excerpt: A collection of information on the various cheap electronics modules available on eBay, such as the nRF24L01 and GY-80.
 ---

 A collection of information on the various cheap electronics modules available on eBay.
 Some may be knockoffs or fakes, but many are just trying implement technology in the cheapest way possible.